onyx-and-iris/vban-cmd-python/README.md

 - `port`: default 6990
 - `bps`: bitrate of stream, default 0 should be safe for most cases.

-pass these values as arguments to vban_cmd.connect() as show in the example below.
+Pass these values as arguments to vban_cmd.connect() as show in the example below.

 Regarding fetching data (remote get), the code registers itself to the RT Packet Service every 10 seconds, with a timeout of 15 seconds (same as streamer view app).

 #### Use with a context manager:
 Unlike the Remote API the VBAN RT Packet service has no login limitations since receiving data requires a client to simply register to the service.
-It is therefore advised to use this code only with a context manager.
+It is advised to use this code with a context manager.
 Parameter coverage is not as extensive for the RT Packet Service as with the Remote API so defined below are the classes/methods available through this package.

+Ideally this interface is used along with some background service (thread) for constantly updating the RT data packets but it can be used directly in scripts such as Example 1.
+Check examples directory for a more meaningful example.

 ### Example 1
 ```python